-- 7 Clearly identify why there is a legitimate reason for government to intervene.

-- 7 Demonstrate that government has the capacity to intervene successfully.

-- 7 Identify alternatives to government action.

-- 7 Clearly identify what objectives, outcomes, goals or targets you are aiming for.

-- 7 Identify the constraints or barriers to achieving your goal.

-- 7 Ensure your objectives are:

-- ⊅ specific

-- 7 measurable

-- 7 accountable

-- ↗ realistic

-- 7 timely.
+- Set out why there is a legitimate reason for government to intervene, including demonstrating that government has the capacity to intervene successfully. - Clearly identify what objectives, outcomes, goals or targets you are aiming for. - these must be specific enough to be weighed up against each other and the costs of each option - Identify the constraints or barriers to achieving your goal. - Outline what factors will make this policy change a success and include measurable targets. - Identify alternatives to government action-or explain why there are no alternatives.